An Integrated development environment (IDE) is software that helps in software development.

 QC – Qt Creator

 Develop mobile, web, embedded, and desktop applications using Qt Creator.
-It connects to version control like Git, Subversion, Perforce, Mercurial, and have two inbuilt UI tools – Qt Quick Designer and Qt Designer.
+It connects to version control like Git, Subversion, Perforce, Mercurial, and has two inbuilt UI tools – Qt Quick Designer and Qt Designer.

 Qt can be integrated into Microsoft Visual Studio.
 The following are some of its benefits.